 - The erasure of data is needed to meet a legal obligation

 If you request your data to be deleted, we will have to inform the recipients of this data about this deletion, where applicable.
-You have also have the right to know with which recipients that we have shared your data.
+You also have the right to know who we have shared your data with.

 There are some exceptions to the right to erasure and the right to inform others; when it is important to protect other fundamental rights such as the freedom of speech, to meet a legal obligation, to perform a task within the public interest or in exercise of authority.

 4. Right to restriction of processing

 You have the right to request that the processing of your personal data is restricted for certain purposes.
 This means that, going forward, we will no longer use your data for the restricted purposes.